nemonik/Intellect/README.md

 Let's clear up what Intellect is.

-Intellect is a DSL (“Domain-Specific Language”) and Rule Engine for Python I authored for expressing policies to orchestrate and control a dynamic network defense cyber-security platform being researched in The MITRE Corporation's Innovation Program.
+Intellect is a DSL ("Domain-Specific Language") and Rule Engine for Python I authored for expressing policies to orchestrate and control a dynamic network defense cyber-security platform being researched in The MITRE Corporation's Innovation Program.

 The language and rule engine form a "production rule system", where computer algorithms are used to provide some form of artificial intelligence, which consists primarily of a set of rules about behavior.
-For platform in the Innovation Program, the network defender uses the DSL to confer policy, how the platform is to respond to network events mounted over covert network channels, but there are no direct ties written into the language nor the rule engine to cyber-security, and thus the system in its entirety can be more broadly used in other domains.
+For the platform in the Innovation Program, the network defender uses the DSL to confer policy, how the platform is to respond to network events mounted over covert network channels, but there are no direct ties written into the language nor the rule engine to cyber-security and thus the system in its entirety can be more broadly used in other domains.

 Many production rule system implementations have been open-sourced, such as JBoss Drools, Rools, Jess, Lisa, et cetera.
-If you've seen Drools, the syntax should look familiar.
-(I'm not saying it is based on it, because it is not, but when I was working the syntax I checked with Drools and if made sense to push in the direction of Drools, I did.)
-The aforementioned implementations are available for other languages for expressing production rules, but it is my belief that Python is under-represented, and as such it was my thought the language and rule engine could benefit from being open sourced, and so put a request in.
+If you're familiar with the Drools syntax, Intellect's syntax should look familiar.
+(I'm not saying it is based on it, because it is not entirely, but I found as I was working the syntax I would check with Drools and if made sense to push in the direction of Drools, this is what I did.)
+The aforementioned implementations are available for other languages for expressing production rules, but it is my belief that Python is under-represented, and as such it was my thought the language and rule engine could benefit from being open sourced, and so I put a request in.

 The MITRE Corporation granted release August 4, 2011.